After a no-frills feed or have a crowd to please on a modest budget? Take a stroll down the Southern Hemisphere’s oldest Chinatown.

 Nam Loong Seafood Restaurant

-This no-frills restaurant has been keeping loyal customers happy for decades with dim sims and special fried rice.
-It’s not all retro favourites at Nam Loong Seafood Restaurant though.
-The extensive menu includes Cantonese classics like sang choi bao, drunken squab and 11 types of congee.
-Feast like an emperor, spend like a peasant!
+This unassuming icon has kept loyal customers grinning for decades.
+Go retro at Nam Loong Seafood Restaurant with dim sims and special fried rice favourites.
+Or try Cantonese classics like sang choi bao, drunken squab and 11 types of congee.

 ShanDong MaMa Dumplings